 Our current prison/jailing systems are giving inmates and guards alike PTSD.
 We are making our society sicker by allowing this corrupt, profitable system to make the rules on our justice system.
 We must take back our justice system to reflect restoration, rehabilitation, and reconciliation for the victim, the perpetrator, and for our communities.

-Until we address the injustices in our criminal justice system, we are creating a future of more crime, more violence and more injustice for communities and families across our great nation.
+Until we address the injustices in our criminal justice system, we continue to create a future of more crime, more violence and more injustice for communities and families across our great nation.
 When we address the broken justice system, we can be sure that all Americans are treated with justice and we can prevent a future of violence.
 This is not idealistic, this is realistic.
-There are experts throughout our country who have intelligent and well-thought out answers to these most difficult questions.
 We can ensure the safety of our children, our parents and our communities by addressing our fears and creating solutions that benefit the collective.

+Our time is up.
 In a recent study by the United Nations and reviewed by a group of over 1,000 scientists, they conclude that we have less than 12 years to begin reversing our effects on the environment or we are headed toward a dead end.
 To be very clear, if we do not address our human affects on the planet, it will kick us off before the current generation of children die naturally.
 This should freak you out!
-Why hasn’t any politician addressed our environmental issues?
-It could be because the symptoms stem from a variety of global environmental issues, it could also be because it is not profitable to pay attention to our environment.
-Whatever the reason for ignoring our planet, we have no more time to make excuses.
+We have no more time to make excuses.

-We are at a T in the road: turn left and ensure destruction, 1,000s of people, small communities at a time, or turn right and prevent the destruction of our planet and create an abundant future for our children and their offspring.
+We are at a T in the road: turn left and ensure destruction of the human race, or turn right and prevent the destruction of our planet and create an abundant future for our children and their offspring.
 Again, this is an issue that will take personal commitment, discipline and sacrifice to ensure that we have a planet for another hundred years.
 Is it worth it to you?